 As a result, configuration management is a crucial topic.
 This relates back to one of the design principals: Making small, frequent, and reversible changes is critical to build into our processes.
 It is good to setup services, such as Amazon Simple Notification Service (Amazon SNS) to receive messages for services like AWS CloudFormation.
-Receiving a notification when stack events occur; such as create, update, and delete, allows for a faster response to unauthorized actions.
+Receiving a notification when stack events occur such as create, update, and delete, allows for a faster response to unauthorised actions.

 III.
 Deployment risk mitigation processes